jsta/rjsta/README.md

-# Joseph Stachelek's Personal Library of R Functions
+# J Stachelek's Personal Library of R Functions

 A library of R functions to manipulate date fields, calculate
     salinity from conductivity, pad string fields,